ViRb3/pi-encrypted-boot-ssh/README.md

 ## Requirements

-- A Raspberry Pi Linux image (e.g. [Ubuntu Server 22.04](https://ubuntu.com/download/raspberry-pi) or [Raspberry Pi OS Lite 11 (6.1)](https://www.raspberrypi.com/software/operating-systems/))
+- A Raspberry Pi Linux image (e.g. [Raspberry Pi OS Lite 64-bit 2023-10-10)](https://www.raspberrypi.com/software/operating-systems/))
-- A computer (host) running Linux (e.g. [Xubuntu 22.04](https://xubuntu.org/download))
+- A computer (host) running Linux (e.g. [Kali Linux 2023.2](https://www.kali.org/get-kali/#kali-platforms))

   > :warning: **NOTE:** Your host's Linux should be as similar as possible to the Raspberry Pi's Linux.
-If you are preparing Ubuntu 22.04 for the Raspberry Pi, use the same version on the host, otherwise you may encounter issues inside the chroot.
+If you are preparing Debian 12/kernel 6.1 for the Raspberry Pi, use similar versions on the host, otherwise you may encounter issues inside the chroot.

 ## On the host